oscaribv/oscaribv.github.io-src/content/pages/about.md

 Some of my nice planet discoveries are

-* **EPIC 246393474 b** is a rocky planet which orbit its star each 6.7 hours!
+* **K2-141 b** is a rocky planet which orbit its star each 6.7 hours!
 This Ultra-Short-Period (P < 1 days) Super-Earth  is the shortest-period planet known to date with a precisely determined mass.
 Learn more about this planet in [**Barragán** et al., 2017, arXiv:1711.02097](https://arxiv.org/abs/1711.02097).
-* **EPIC218916923 b** is a planet with a size similar to Jupiter, but with a third of the Jupiter mmass.
+* **K2-139 b** is a planet with a size similar to Jupiter, but with a third of the Jupiter mmass.
 This buddy orbits its star each 29 days!
   You can find the technical details in [**Barragán** et al., 2017, arXiv:1702.00691](https://arxiv.org/abs/1702.00691)
 * **K2-98 b** is a Neptune-size planet with a density similar to Neptune.